macadology/macadology.github.io/_posts/2020/2020-07-30-HDB-depreciation.md

 {% include_relative 07-30/depreciation.html %}

 Notice that in real terms, the loss of value is constant every year assuming linear depreciation regardless of the number of remaining years.
-A million dollar property of 100 years lease will lose a [real](https://bit.ly/3hUqAXR) value of $10000 in the first year, $10000 in the last year in the 40th year, and $10000 in the last year.
+A million dollar property with 100 years lease will lose a [real](https://bit.ly/3hUqAXR) value of $10000 in the first year and $10000 in the last year.
 If we measured the relative rate of annual depreciation instead, it changes depending on the year.
 For example, the decrease from year 0 to 1 is ~1% whereas the decrease from year 99 to 100 is 100%.
 Mathematically,

 \\[ \text{Annual change} = \frac{dln(y)}{dx} = \frac{1}{100-x} \\]